noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 Step 6: Let's run the nmap script to find the smb protocol security level.

-Command

-nmap -p445 --script smb-security-mode demo.ine.local
+`nmap -p445 --script smb-security-mode demo.ine.local`

-Content Image

 We have tried to access the target SMB server using a guest user.
 We have received SMB security level information.

-We can find more information from the following link: https://nmap.org/nsedoc/scripts/smb-security-mode.html

-This clarifies that the nmap script uses the guest user for all the smb script scan.
+We can find more information from the following link: https://nmap.org/nsedoc/scripts/smb-security-mode.html This clarifies that the nmap script uses the guest user for all the smb script scan.
 We can define another user also.
 But, we need valid credentials to access the target machine.
 The guest user is the default user available on all the windows operating systems.
 If an attacker has valid credentials on the target machine.
 Then, command execution is possible.
 It depends on the user privilege.
 Now, let's find that we have the Null Session, i.e Anonymous access on the target machine using the smbclient tool.

 smbclient

     smbclient is a client that can 'talk' to an SMB/CIFS server.
 It offers an interface similar to that of the ftp program.
 Operations include things like getting files from the server to the local machine, putting files from the local machine to the server, retrieving directory information from the server and so on.
 Step 7: Let's run the smbclient tool to find that we have anonymous access on the target machine.

-Commands

-smbclient -L  demo.ine.local
+`smbclient -L  demo.ine.local`

 Enter WORKGROUP\root's password: <enter>

-Content Image

 We can access the target using anonymous login.